nicholasammann/eryst-rpg-website/Sunflower Meadow/.sessions/session9.md

 ### Moonspruce Forest
 - Met Lord Bernard
-  - Crow who is from the foothills on the north side of the mountains
+  - Raven who is from the foothills on the north side of the mountains
   - Has an injured wing that will take a higher level healing spell to heal (greater restoration?)

 ### Mountains (under or over)